-There is a robust evidence base that undertaking time-consuming subgingival PMPR (root surface debridement) in patients with poor plaque control is ineffective and fails.
-Therefore, this proposal delineates "engaging" and "non-engaging" patient pathways.
-Patient engagement is defined below and no patient should proceed to Step-2 of care unless they engage.
-Non-engaging patients will be permitted a further Band-2 course of treatment for a second round of Step-1 to attempt to facilitate patient engagement.
-However, if that fails then the patient enters a cycle of palliative periodontal care, involving Band-1 payments for a brief Step-1 of care, every 6-months for stages I and II periodontitis and every 3-months for stages III and IV.
-If a non-engaging patient starts engaging, then they progress to Step-2 of care.
-If there is a reason for non-engagement, such as limited dexterity for plaque control or a need for professional behaviour change management, the referral to level-2 is required.
-A non-engaging patient may undertake a single band 2 course of treatment annually thereafter if, in the judgment of that dentist/hygienist this could lead to patient engagement.
-It is recognised that a significant number of patients will not engage and the resources released should be re-invested in the care of engaging patients.
+There is a robust evidence base that undertaking time-consuming subgingival PMPR (root surface debridement) in patients with sub-optimal plaque control is ineffective and fails.
+Therefore, this proposal delineates pathways for patients who meet the Step-2 of care threshold (engaging patients) and those who do not meet the Step-2 of care threshold.
+Patient engagement is defined below, and no patient should proceed to Step-2 of care unless they meet the Step-2 of care threshold.
+When the Step-2 threshold is not met, patients will be permitted a further Band-2 course of treatment for asecond round of Step-1 to attempt to support the threshold being met.
+However, if that fails then the patient enters a cycle of palliative periodontal care, involving Band-1 payments for a brief Step-1 of care intervention every 6-months for stages I and II periodontitis, and every 3-months for stages III and IV.
+If the patient then meets the Step-2 threshold, then they progress to Step-2 of care.
+If there is a reason for not reaching the Step-2 threshold, such as limited dexterity for plaque control ora need for professional behaviour change management, the referral to level-2 is required.
+A patient not meeting the Step-2 threshold may undertake a single band 2 course of treatment annually thereafter if, in the judgment of that dentist/hygienist this could lead to patient engagement.
+It is recognised that a significant number of patients will not reach the required threshold and the resources released should be re-invested in the care of those who do.